 How does my side job affect my taxes?

-You’re considered self-employed—even if it’s just something you do on the side, like drive for Uber, babysit or blog.
+You’re considered self-employed—even if it’s just something you do on the side, like drive for Uber, babysit, or blog.

-Also, your taxes are handled differently than when you’re an employee of a company.
+Your taxes are handled differently than when you’re an employee of a company.

-- You’ll get a 1099-MISC or 1099-K (unless you only accept cash or personal checks).
+- will get a 1099-MISC or 1099-K (unless you only accept cash or personal checks)

 - file a Schedule C, Form 1040 (this is how you report business expense or loss of income)

 - can deduct money you spent on work-related expenses (like mileage, home office expenses, and cell phone use)

 - can estimate the taxes that are due and make quarterly estimated tax payments during the year

 Get started by entering your income from self-employment.
 We’ll handle the rest, from creating the forms you need to reviewing work-related expenses that can help reduce your taxes.